Advertisement

-Carajillo is one of Mexico City’s favorite after-dinner coffee cocktails.
-It’s bold, sweet, and surprisingly simple—made with just espresso and Licor 43, a golden Spanish liqueur with vanilla and citrus notes.
-You’ll see it everywhere during la sobremesa (the sacred after-dinner ritual of conversation and connection).
+The carajillo is Mexico City’s favorite after-dinner coffee cocktail, a bold, sweet, and surprisingly simple drink made with just two ingredients: strong espresso and Licor 43, a golden Spanish liqueur with vanilla and citrus notes.
+Served during la sobremesa, it is the perfect way to end a long Mexican meal.

 What is carajillo?

-It is a very easy-to-prepare, after-dinner Mexican cocktail; it’s a digestif or digestivo as we say it in Mexico.
-It is made with strong espresso and a sweet Spanish liquor called Licor del 43.
+It is a very easy-to-prepare, after-dinner Mexican cocktail; it is a digestif or digestivo, as we say it in Mexico.
+It is made with strong espresso and a sweet Spanish liqueur called Licor 43.

-This drink is served after everyone has finished eating their main meal, dessert has been served, and the conversation is at its peak, at the sobremesa.
-You will find it in every restaurant and cantina in Mexico City, and you can ask for it in two different ways: puesto ( on the rocks) and carajillo shekeado (mixed in a cocktail shaker).
+This drink is served after everyone has finished eating their main meal, dessert has been served, and the conversation is at its peak at the sobremesa.
+You will find it in every restaurant and cantina in Mexico City, and you can ask for it in two different ways: puesto (on the rocks) and shekeado (mixed in a cocktail shaker).

 • Only two ingredients plus ice.